Who among the widows in the Bible do you know the stories?

 When Abigail learned about how Nabal treated David and his men, she secretly went to meet David and his men to give them food (verses 14-19).

-Abigail went back to Nabal, who was holding a banquet in his house—drunk (1 Samuel 25:36).
+Abigail went back to Nabal, who was drunk after holding a banquet in his house (1 Samuel 25:36).

 The next morning, when she told her husband what she promised David, Nabal felt weak and became like a stone.
-Ten days later, God struck him to death (verses 37 and 38).
+10 days later, God struck him to death (verses 37-38).

 When David heard about this, he exclaimed, “Praise be to the Lord, Who has upheld my cause against Nabal for treating me with contempt.
-He has kept his servant from doing wrong and has brought Nabal’s wrongdoing down on his own head” (verse 39).
+He has kept his servant from doing wrong and has brought Nabal’s wrongdoing down on his own head” (verse 39, NIV).

 David and Abigail getting married